stonedDiscord/Xbox360BadUpdate/README.md

 A: No, it only works with the Xbox 360 version.

 **Q: Can <insert other skateboarding game here> be used with this?**
-A: No, the save game exploit is specific to Tony Hawk's American Wasteland and has nothing to do with it being a skateboarding game.
+A: No, the Tony Hawk save game exploit is specific to Tony Hawk's American Wasteland and has nothing to do with it being a skateboarding game.

+**Q: Can <insert other music game here> be used with this?**
+A: No, the Rock Band save game exploit is specific to Rock Band Blitz and has nothing to do with it being a music game.

 **Q: I ran the exploit and nothing happened?**
 A: The exploit has a 30% success rate.
 If after running for 20 minutes the exploit hasn't triggered you'll need to reboot your console and try again.